Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 Pointer to the function that sends the control command to siso module.

-MMIC_CMD_ADD_INPUT link the input module to the input of the siso module.
+- MMIC_CMD_ADD_INPUT link the input module to the input of the sisomodule.

-MMIC_CMD_ADD_OUTPUT link the output module to the output of the siso module.
+- MMIC_CMD_ADD_OUTPUT link the output module to the output of the sisomodule.

-MMIC_CMD_SET_TASKPRIORITY set the task priority for the linker task.
+- MMIC_CMD_SET_TASKPRIORITY set the task priority for the linker task.
 If setting as 0, it will be configured to tskIDLE_PRIORITY + 1 automatically.

-MMIC_CMD_SET_TASKNANE set the task names for the linker task.
+- MMIC_CMD_SET_TASKNANE set the task names for the linker task.

-MMIC_CMD_SET_STACKSIZE add size to the stack_size of siso.
+- MMIC_CMD_SET_STACKSIZE add size to the stack_size of siso.

 .. note ::  For consistency, the setting task size will be divided by 4.
 Make sure setting an enough and valid stack_size for the task.